brianlockerbie/readme-generator/README.md

 First clone this repository & install Node.js to your computer.
 Once installed, type "node index.js" in the terminal.
 Answer all of the prompts to generate a README file.
 The new README.ms file will be located in a folder called "dist" in the root directory.

 ## Usage
-View video walkthrough on how to use this application
+View video walkthrough on how to use this application: https://drive.google.com/file/d/1guk75kYYg_O4WBfT-7x07QlJWOnnQ5Ad/view

 ## Contributing